pkmn/engine/docs/TESTING.md

     testing the engine properly requires support for "link" battling and the ability to detect desyncs makes such a goal decidedly nontrivial.

+The integration test also supports being run in standalone mode for various durations, eg. `npm run integration -- --duration=15m` which can be useful for [fuzzing](#fuzz) purposes.

 ### `blocklist.json`

-Some of Pokémon Showdown's bugs are too convoluted to be implemented in the pkmn engine.
+Some of Pokémon Showdown's bugs are too convoluted to be implemented in the pkmn engine, even after [patches](#patches) are applied.
 The engine tries its best to reproduce the behavior of even the most misunderstood and broken mechanics of Pokémon Showdown, but in the same way that implementing the cartridge behavior correctly is difficult starting from Pokémon Showdown's architecture, implementing Pokémon Showdown's mechanics is also difficult starting from an architecture that mirrors the cartridge.

 In cases where the pkmn engine cannot reproduce 100% of the behavior of Pokémon Showdown for the purposes of lockstep integration tests or benchmarking, the offending Pokémon / Items / Abilities /